As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 6. Stress/boredom

-As discussed above, some causes of hair loss and scabby skin aren’t of too much concern and may resolve themselves but it’s important to know exactly when veterinary intervention may be required.
+Some causes of hair loss and scabby skin are benign and may resolve over time.
 If you can identify the most likely cause as pressure sores and these don’t seem to be bothering your dog then it’s okay to leave them.
 Similarly, if you suspect your dog is bored or anxious then the fix will be to provide your dog with more stimulation.

 Signs that your dog need to see the veterinarian:

-To understand when veterinary interview is required, we also recommend your read our article: Scabs on Dogs [With Pictures]: Our Vet Explains What to Do.
+To understand when veterinary intervention is required, we also recommend reading our article about scabs: Scabs on Dogs: Our Vet Explains What to Do.

 What can be done at home to help a dog with hair loss and scabs?